Cambridgeshire Handicap Preview, Tips, Runners & Trends (Cambridgeshire Meeting)

 Cambridgeshire Handicap Jockey Statistics

-There are two leading jockeys in the Cambridgeshire Handicap over the last 20 renewals with both Jamie Spencer and Frankie Dettori who have both won the race two times.
+There are two leading jockeys in the Cambridgeshire Handicap over the last 20 renewals, with both Jamie Spencer and Frankie Dettori, who have both won the race two times.
 Jamie Spencer's winners have been with Formal Decree (2006) and Bedouins Story (2021).
 Frankie Dettori winners have been with Wissahickon (2018) and Lord North (2019).
-Multiple jockeys have not had the best of times over the last 20 renewals in the Cambridgeshire Handicap, Ryan Moore (0-16), Daniel Tudhope (0-10), Andrea Atzeni (0-10), James Doyle (0-10), Oisin Murphy (0-10) and Jimmy Quinn (0-10) have all failed to produce a single winner despite sending multiple rides to the race.
+Multiple jockeys have not had the best of times over the last 20 renewals in the Cambridgeshire Handicap, Ryan Moore (0-16), Andrea Atzeni (0-10), James Doyle (0-10), Oisin Murphy (0-10), Jimmy Quinn (0-10) and Daniel Tudhope (0-10) have all failed to produce a single winner despite having multiple rides in the race.

 Here are some of the top Cambridgeshire Handicap jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):